purwarak/pynse/README.md

 © 2020 Anoop Jangra

-This repository i slicensed under MIT license.
+This repository is licensed under MIT license.
 See LICENSE for details.